sebglazebrook/aliases/README.md

   command: bundle exec cap staging deploy
 ```

-To list all aliases available just type:
+To list all aliases available type:

 ```
 aliases
 ```

-The `.aliases` file should be checked in to your repo, spread the love with the people you are working with.
+The `.aliases` file should be checked in to your repo, spread the alias love with the people you are working with.

 ### Global Aliases